IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_location.rst

 Parameters
 ----------

+  description (False, str, None)
+    A description of the new Satellite location

+  zones (False, list, None)
+    The names of at least three high availability zones to use for the location

+  tags (False, list, None)
+    List of tags associated with resource instance

   managed_from (True, str, None)
     (Required for new resource) The IBM Cloud metro from which the Satellite location is managed

-  cos_config (False, list, None)
-    COSBucket - IBM Cloud Object Storage bucket configuration details

-  resource_group_id (False, str, None)
-    ID of the resource group.

-  tags (False, list, None)
-    List of tags associated with resource instance

-  location (True, str, None)
-    (Required for new resource) A unique name for the new Satellite location

-  cos_credentials (False, list, None)
-    COSAuthorization - IBM Cloud Object Storage authorization keys

-  zones (False, list, None)
-    The names of at least three high availability zones to use for the location

   coreos_enabled (False, bool, None)